Tweakzx/tweakzx/README.md

 This is the place where I opensource stuff and break things :rofl:

-- 🔭 I’m want to work on something cool :wink:
+- 🔭 I want to work on something cool :wink:
 - 🌱 I’m currently playing Go, Docker & Kubernetes
 - 💬 Talk with me about K8s GPU/NPU Cluster, GPU/NPU virtualization
 - 🎈 I love cycling, swimming, running when I'm not busy